By Deeyoung MaLinkedInWebsiteMay 19, 202611 min readLabour StandardsReviewed July 29, 2026

 General holidays in Alberta

-Alberta general holiday pay depends on whether the holiday is a regular day of work and whether the employee works.
-Alberta also has a regular-day test for irregular schedules, commonly described through the 5-of-9 pattern for whether the employee worked that weekday often enough in the previous 9 weeks.
+Start by checking the eligibility and attendance facts, including whether the employee worked at least 30 workdays for the employer in the prior 12 months.
+Alberta general holiday pay then depends on whether the holiday is a regular day of work and whether the employee works.
+For irregular schedules, the 5-of-9 test asks whether the employee worked that weekday at least 5 times in the previous 9 weeks.

 If an eligible employee works on a general holiday that is a regular day of work, Alberta's public guidance explains options that can include average daily wage plus 1.5 times wages for hours worked, or regular wages plus a future day off with average daily wage.
 If the holiday is not a regular day of work and the employee works, time-and-a-half can still apply.